benmiller314/cdm2020spring/plans/lesson-18.md

   - Optionally check out the section on Web Typography (14), e.g. if you're trying to bring in a custom font; and if you're having trouble getting something to position properly even after working through Flexbox (8) and the Grid tutorial in Medium, try the section on Advanced Positioning (9).
 * **Work** to bring in a full draft: a solid attempt at a complete website, ideally meeting baseline criteria.
 Rough edges are still welcome.
 * **Continue** taking periodic screenshots and posting meaningful commit messages in Git
-* **Push** a full draft, with the same parts as the preview: docs folder with html file(s), css file(s), and any other assets (e.g. images), plus a screenshot, text description, and updated credits/list of desired assets.
+* By Thursday after break, **push** a full draft, with the same parts as the preview: docs folder with html file(s), css file(s), and any other assets (e.g. images), plus a screenshot, text description, and updated credits/list of desired assets.
   - NB: As I mentioned in the readme file inside the docs folder, **your home page should be called index.html** to properly load in the browser.
   - Also: I'm only suggesting all-caps for special files readers might want to find quickly; it kind of loses the effect if everything is in caps. _Better to be all lowercase, if you have to choose._
+  -
 * **Bring** a camera (phone is fine), to take photos of feedback received